 Rafael Nadal Pulls Out of Laver Cup, Citing Team Needs and Health Concerns

-Rafael Nadal has announced his withdrawal from this month's Laver Cup, stating that he believes there are "other who can help the team deliver the win" for Team Europe.
+Rafael Nadal has announced his withdrawal from this month's Laver Cup, stating that he believes there are "other players who can help the team deliver the win" for Team Europe.

-Nadal, a 22-time Grand Slam singles champion, did not specify any particular or health issues in his announcement.
+Nadal, a 22-time Grand Slam singles champion, did not specify any particular injury or health issues in his announcement.
 However, he has previously indicated that 2024 could be his final season on the professional circuit.

 "I'm really disappointed to share that I won't be able to compete at the Laver Cup in Berlin next week," Nadal said.
 "This is a team competition and to really support Team Europe, I need to do what's best for them and at this moment there are other players who can help the team deliver the win."